 - Hornbeck, Richard, and Enrico Moretti.
 “Estimating Who Benefits From Productivity Growth: Local and Distant Effects of City TFP Shocks on Wages, Rents, and Inequality,” July 2020.
 Revise and Resubmit, Review of Economics and Statistics.

 - Hornbeck, Richard.
 “Dust Bowl Migrants: Environmental Refugees and Economic Adaptation,” March 2021.

 - Hornbeck, Richard, and Daniel Keniston.
 “The Financial Wealth of African Americans after Slavery and its Intergenerational Impacts: Evidence from the Collapse of the Freedman’s Bank.”

 - Hornbeck, Richard, Guy Michaels, and Ferdinand Rauch.
-“Where Does History Matter?
-Evidence from Ancient Ports.”
+“Identifying Agglomeration Shadows: Long-run Evidence from Ancient Ports.”

 - Hornbeck, Richard, and Martin Rotemberg.
 “Digitization of the Establishment-level Census of Manufactures from 1850, 1860, 1870, and 1880.”

 - Banerjee, Abhijit, Esther Duflo, and Richard Hornbeck.
 2018.
 “How Much do Existing Borrowers Value Microfinance?
 Evidence from an Experiment on Bundling Microcredit and Insurance.”
 Economica, 85(340): 671-700.
 Replication files.

 - Hornbeck, Richard, and Daniel Keniston.
 2017.
 “Creative Destruction: Barriers to Urban Growth and the Great Boston Fire of 1872.”
 American Economic Review 107(6): 1365-1398.
 Replication files.